jamarino/IntervalTree/README.md

 The following graphs are based on benchmarks of dense trees with 250,000 intervals.

-Runs marked with 'hint' were provided a capacity hint to initialize the trees to an appropriate size.
+Runs marked with 'hint' were provided a capacity hint to initialise the trees to an appropriate size.

 See performance section further down for more details.